more-like-a-puma/burning_airlines/README.md

 A plane has a name, rows, and columns. `DONE.`

-When a new plane is saved the page should show a seating diagram. `JANE`
+When a new plane is saved the page should show a seating diagram. `DONE.`

 An admin can create flights on the `/flights` page. `DONE.`